Lesson 7 | Request.Cookies |

 The previous example used a single-value cookie, but you can also create nested cookies, or

+keys[1].
 For example, we could store all the user's T-shirt preferences in a single cookie and have keys store attributes like size, color, and crew neck vs. V-neck.
+When the user returned to our Web site, we could store or display those

 preferences in a table after reading them from the cookie.
 Because we can reference each piece of data, we could use our user's information to display only that part of our inventory that matches our user's preferences.
 The next lesson describes the ASP Response object.